Extracted from Vegan Cakes by Sarah Hardy (Quadrille, £16.99) Photography © Stephanie McLeod

 Use straight away or store in the fridge in an airtight container for up to 1 week, although you should let the buttercream come up to room temperature and then re-whip if using later.

-Reader might also be interested in Sarah Hardy’s Vegan Chocolate Cake with Chocolate Terrazzo Frosting recipe here and pictured below, also from her book, Vegan Cakes.
+Readers might also be interested in Sarah Hardy’s Vegan Chocolate Cake with Chocolate Terrazzo Frosting recipe here and pictured below, also from her book, Vegan Cakes.